Saravanaanandh/Cognifyz-internship/README.md

 ### ⚙️ Install and Run Redis (Linux/WSL)

-If you don’t have Redi, then install:
+If you don’t have Redis, then install:

 ```bash
 sudo apt update